Three-dimensional Vorticity Effects on Extinction Behavior of Laminar Flamelets: Materials and Methods

 In-flows to the counterflow enter along the $\chi$ axis.
 Velocity components and spatial variables in this rotating frame are $u_i = u_{\xi},u_{\chi},w$ and $x_i = \xi,\chi,z$ respectively.
 The centrifugal acceleration is $a_i = \langle\xi\omega_k^2/4,\chi\omega_k^2/4,0 \rangle$.
-The quantities $\rho$, $p$, $T$, $h$, $h_m$, $v_m$, $Y_m$, $\lambda$, $c_p$, $c_{p_m}$, $h_{f,m}$, and $\dot{\omega}_m$ are density, pressure, temperature, mixture specific enthalpy, specific enthalpy of species $m$, diffusion velocity of species $m$, mass fraction of species $m$, mixture thermal conductivity, mixture specific heat, specific heat of species $m$, heat of formation of species $m$, and chemical reaction rate of species $m$, respectively.
+The quantities $\rho$, $p$, $T$, $h$, $h_m$, $v_m$, $Y_m$, $\lambda$, $c_p$, $c_{p_m}$, $h_{f,m}$, and $\dot{\omega}_m$ are density, pressure, temperature, mixture specific enthalpy, specific enthalpy of species $m$, diffusion velocity of species $m$, mass fraction of species $m$, mixture thermal conductivity, mixture specific heat, specific heat of species $m$, heat of formation of species $m$, and reaction rate of species $m$, respectively.
 The analysis will use the low-Mach number approximations, i.e. terms on the order of kinetic energy per unit mass are small compared to thermal energy and therefore are negligible.
-This applies to the last terms on the left and right hand sides of Equation 4.
-Additionally, viscous dissipation terms are assumed to be negligible except for cases with large strain rates which are not the subject of this paper and will be analyzed in future work.
+This applies to the last terms on the left and right hand sides of Eq.
+4. Additionally, viscous dissipation terms are assumed to be negligible except for cases with large strain rates which are not the subject of this paper and will be analyzed in future work.
+While the boundary conditions are presented for the similar form in the following paragraphs, we will briefly discuss what they would be for Eqs.
+(1-5).
+The energy and species conservation equations use Dirichlet boundary conditions for temperature and mass fractions and are the same in both the Newtonian and non-Newtonian reference frames.
+The velocities use Neumann boundary conditions to specify imposed strain rates in the three coordinate directions.
+In this rotating frame, the effect of the vorticity in the original reference frame now appears through a centrifugal acceleration.